 Our senior secured credit facilities contain representations and warranties, affirmative covenants, financial covenants, negative covenants and events of default that are usual and customary for similar facilities.
-The negative covenants include restrictions, among others, on the incurrence of indebtedness and liens, consolidations and mergers, the purchase and sale of assets, issuance of stock, loans and investments, voluntary payments or prepayments of other indebtedness, including our senior subordinated notes and the offered notes, and affiliate transactions.
+The negative covenants include restrictions, among others, on the incurrence of indebtedness and liens, consolidations and mergers, the purchase and sale of assets, issuance of stock, loans and investments, voluntary payments or prepayments of other indebtedness, including our senior subordinated notes and the offered notes, modification, amendment or termination of the provisions of our other indebtedness, including our senior subordinated notes and the offered notes, and affiliate transactions.
 Specifically, we may not make any interest or principal payment on or purchase, defease, redeem, prepay, or otherwise acquire or retire for value, prior to any scheduled final maturity or applicable redemption date, our senior subordinated notes, the 2003 Senior Notes, or any other indebtedness that is subordinate to the senior secured credit facilities.
 Scheduled interest payments are, however, permitted.

-The financial covenants require us to maintain financial ratios, including a leverage ratio and an interest coverage ratio, and minimum consolidated net worth and require us to limit the amount of our capital expenditures.
+The financial covenants, as amended, require us to maintain financial ratios, including a leverage ratio and an interest coverage ratio, and minimum consolidated net worth and require us to limit the amount of our capital expenditures.
 As of October 17, 2003, annual capital expenditures may not exceed \$250 million.
 In addition, capital expenditures are permitted with the proceeds of certain indebtedness, equity offerings, insurance receipts, and asset sales.
-We are required to maintain consolidated net worth of at least \$900 million, plus 50% of aggregate consolidated net income since June 30, 1999, and 75% of the net proceeds of certain capital stock issuances.
+We are required to maintain consolidated net worth of at least \$900 million, plus 50% of aggregate consolidated net income since June 30, 1999, provided that if consolidated net income in any quarter is less than zero, it shall be deemed equal to zero for such quarterly period, and 75% of the net proceeds of certain capital stock issuances.
 Our minimum required interest coverage ratio is 1.35 to 1.0 as of July 1, 2003, and escalates quarterly thereafter to 2.75 to 1.0 on and after January 1, 2005.
 Our maximum permitted leverage ratio is 8.0 to 1.0 as of July 1, 2003, and escalates quarterly up to 8.80 to 1.0 on January 1, 2004 and declines quarterly thereafter to 3.75 to 1.0 on and after January 1, 2005.